h1ddenpr0cess20/grokparty-web/README.md

 Once the configuration looks right, launch the conversation.
 Responses stream into the transcript in real time while the side panel keeps the scenario context nearby.
 You can pause, resume, or stop at any point and insert host-authored messages that use the configured display name so participants respond directly to you.

 ### 4. Review and export
 Every run records the scenario, participants, decision model, and full transcript.
-Download the bundle as JSON for auditing or tooling handoff, or reset and start a new experiment right away.
+Download the bundle as JSON, Markdown, HTML, or plain text for auditing or tooling handoff, or reset and start a new experiment right away.

 ## Documentation
 - [Getting started guide](docs/getting-started.md)